Our Process

 Governance Framework Design

-Based on the review, we design your governance framework.
-A governing structure that defines how capital is allocated, how advisors are coordinated, how decisions are made, and how risk is managed across the entire ecosystem.
-Decision rights, escalation protocols, and reporting cadences are documented and assigned.
+From the review, a governing structure: how capital is allocated, advisors coordinated, decisions made, and risk managed across the ecosystem.
+Decision rights, escalation protocols, and reporting cadences, documented and assigned.

-A written operating plan with clear decision rights, advisor responsibilities, and governance rules.
+A written operating plan with clear decision rights and advisor responsibilities.

 04